MomanyiPoet/AirBnB_clone/README.md

 This project is the first step towards building a full web application of the AirBnB clone.
 In this first step we are building a console, a custom command interpreter that will be used in subsequent AirBnB projects to manage objects of our classes.

-This console will allow us to do the following:
+This console will allow us to attempt the following:

 * Create a new object
 * Retrieve an object from a file, a database etc…